partridgep/trivia-game/README.md

 You may need to run a build for everything to work correctly (see below.)\
 You will also not be able to connect to the leaderboard database, as that information is always stored in a local `.env` file, never on GitHub.
 If you do connect to your own database, run `nodemon server` in another terminal window at the same time to connect.

-`npm test` launches the test runner in the interactive watch mode.

 `npm run build` builds the app for production to the `build` folder.

 ## List of Technologies